DataFire/Integrations/integrations/generated/evetech/README.md

   * corporation_id **required** `integer`: An EVE corporation ID
   * datasource `string` (values: tranquility, singularity): The server name you would like data from
   * If-None-Match `string`: ETag from a previous request.
 A 304 will be returned if this matches the current ETag
-  * include_completed `boolean`: Whether retrieve completed industry jobs as well
+  * include_completed `boolean`: Whether to retrieve completed corporation industry jobs.
+Only includes jobs from the past 90 days
   * page `integer`: Which page of results to return
   * token `string`: Access token to use if unable to set a header